No767/Kumiko/README.md

 ## Inviting the Bot

-Currently under beta stages.
-Not ready for release yet.
-Currently Kumiko is under v0, which means it's beta-level software as of now, and thus should not be used in production.
-Kumiko is subject to breaking changes within this version.
-Kumiko will be ready to be invited once it reaches to v1, which is production-ready software.
+Currently Kumiko is nearly ready for release.
+Although Kumiko is still under v0, which means that there could be chances of major breaking changes, the latest releases are stable and production ready.
+Kumiko will be soon production ready and expect an invite for Kumiko fairly soon.

-> Beta production versions of Kumiko may soon be releasing for public testing...
+> Staging versions of Kumiko may soon be releasing for public testing...
 Keep an eye out for that!

 ## Support